China holds military exercises near Taiwan | DW | 18.09.2020

 Beijing has warned that "those who play with fire get burned" as the US launches its highest level visit to Taiwan in decades.
-The action is necessary in order to safeguard "national soverignity," China claims.
+Taiwan scrambled fighter jets as Chinese planes buzzed the island.

 China launched military exercises near the Taiwan Strait on Friday as a senior US diplomat started a 3-day visit in Taipei.